You are using an outdated browser.

 For starters, these voters don’t care very much about Trump’s (and the GOP’s) two biggest issues, “taxes and government spending.”
 In both Michigan and Georgia, only 3 percent chose these as their top priority.
 (Sorry, Ludwig von Mises!)
 Even among Republicans, only 5 percent in Michigan and 4 percent in Georgia ranked these highest.

 What does this election-avoiding creature care about most?
 “Economy, cost of living, and inflation,” according to the survey.
 Thirty-seven percent ranked it highest in Michigan, and 43 percent ranked it highest in Georgia.
-Because of the description’s emphasis on inflation (did Data for Progress really have to say both “cost of living” and “inflation”?) these responses cut against Harris.
+Because of the description’s emphasis on inflation (did Data for Progress really have to say both “cost of living” and “inflation”?), these responses cut against Harris.
 But in second and third place we find “abortion” (9 percent in both states) and “threats to democracy” (8 percent in Michigan, 6 percent in Georgia).
 These cut much more heavily against Trump.

 Low-propensity voters are pretty fed up with the government’s coddling of corporations and the rich.
 An overwhelming majority—75 percent in Michigan, 81 percent in Georgia—agreed that “the government generally favors wealthy individuals and corporations over working and middle-class Americans” Even most Republicans agreed with this (Michigan: 58 percent; Georgia: 74 percent).
-An overwhelming majority also agreed that “The government should be doing more” to regulate corporations (Michigan: 62 percent, including 46 percent of Republicans; Georgia: 63 percent, including 43 percent of Republicans).
+An overwhelming majority also agreed that “the government should be doing more” to regulate corporations (Michigan: 62 percent, including 46 percent of Republicans; Georgia: 63 percent, including 43 percent of Republicans).
 Given these responses, low-propensity voters should be receptive to Democratic messaging about Trump’s appalling giveaways to the rich and contempt for the administrative state.

 And yes, these voters like labor unions!
 Sixty-seven percent in both Michigan and Georgia either “strongly” or “somewhat” support “making it easier for workers to form unions and collectively bargain with employers while protecting them from retaliation at work.”
 Even among Republicans, fully 49 percent in both states said the same.
 I’ve looked high and low for the voter who would object were Harris to more forthrightly embrace organized labor.
 I have yet to find him—because the taboo dwells not with voters but with donors.
 (In fairness, she did very well Wednesday when she said striking dockworkers “deserve a fair share” of the maritime industry’s record profits and took the opportunity to attack Trump’s dismal labor record.)

 The 2024 election will more likely be decided by people who showed up in 2020 than by people who didn’t.
 But all signs indicate this contest will be close, and any success that Trump has in adding to his coalition could be decisive.
 Harris should at least match Trump’s efforts to win support from low-propensity voters.
-Many of them seem at least to think that this year they really will remember to show up on election day.
+Many of them seem at least to think that this year they really will remember to show up on Election Day.
 The majority told Data for Progress that they are “more enthusiastic” than usual: 57 percent in Michigan, 56 percent in Georgia.
-And in both places, significantly higher proportions of Democrats than Republicans were “more enthusiastic” (with a spread of 14 points in Michigan and 9 points in Georgia).
+And in both places, significantly higher proportions of Democrats than Republicans were “more enthusiastic” (with a spread of 14 points in Michigan and nine points in Georgia).

 That makes sense.
 If I were a Republican, I’d feel less motivated to vote this year, because the GOP is a hot mess.
-The Democrats can’t afford to ignore non-voters, because if these folks do get it together and vote, their plan right now is to vote for Trump.
+The Democrats can’t afford to ignore nonvoters, because if these folks do get it together and vote, their plan right now is to vote for Trump.
 It’s well worth trying to persuade them that Harris is the better candidate, because she is, damn it—especially for them.